-The officers are incumbents of the following Treasury offices (corresponding FFB positions are in parentheses): the Under Secretary for Domestic Finance (President); the General Counsel (General Counsel); the Fiscal Assistant Secretary (Vice President); the Assistant Secretary for Financial Markets (Vice President); the Deputy Assistant Secretary for Public Finance (Vice President and Treasurer); the Director of the Office of Federal Program Finance (Vice President) and the Director of the Office of Federal Lending (Secretary and Chief Financial Officer).
-A delegation by the FFB President authorizes any FFB Vice President, in conjunction with any other FFB officer, to exercise the powers of the President.
+The FFB's officers are the incumbents of the following Treasury positions (corresponding FFB offices are in parentheses): the Under Secretary for Domestic Finance (President); the General Counsel (General Counsel); the Fiscal Assistant Secretary (Vice President); the Assistant Secretary for Financial Markets (Vice President); the Deputy Assistant Secretary for PublicFinance (Vice President and Treasurer); the Director of the Office of Federal Program Finance (Vice President) and the Director of the Office of Federal Lending (Secretary and Chief Financial Officer).
+A delegation by the FFB President authorizes any FFB Vice President, in conjunction with any other FFB officer, to exercise the powers of the Presidency.